On Shimura's decomposition: Shimura's Decomposition

 \section{Shimura's Decomposition}

 In this section we state and refine a theorem of Shimura that conveniently decomposes the space of cusp forms of half-integral weight.

 As before let $k$, $N$ be positive integers with $k \ge 3$ odd and $4 \mid N$.
 Let $\chi$ be an even Dirichlet character of modulus $N$.
 Let $N^\prime=N/2$.
-For $M \mid N^\prime$ such that $\cond(\chi^2) \mid M$ and a newform $\phi \in S_{k-1}^{\mathrm{new}}(M,\chi^2)$ define
+For $M \mid N^\prime$ such that $\cond(\chi^2) \mid M$ and a newform $F \in S_{k-1}^{\mathrm{new}}(M,\chi^2)$ define

-here $T_{p} (\phi) =\lambda_p(\phi) \phi$. \begin{thm} (Shimura) We have $S_{k/2}^{\perp}(N,\chi)=\bigoplus_\phi S_{k/2}(N,\chi,\phi)$ where $\phi$ runs through all newforms $\phi \in S_{k-1}^{\mathrm{new}}(M,\chi^2)$ with $M \mid N^\prime$ and $\cond(\chi^2) \mid M$. \end{thm}
+here $T_{p} (F) =\lambda_{p}^{F} F$. \begin{thm} (Shimura \cite{Shimura2}) We have $S_{k/2}^{\prime}(N,\chi)=\bigoplus_F S_{k/2}(N,\chi,F)$ where $F$ runs through all newforms $F \in S_{k-1}^{\mathrm{new}}(M,\chi^2)$ with $M \mid N^\prime$ and $\cond(\chi^2) \mid M$. \end{thm}

-This theorem is attributed to Shimura by Waldspurger \cite[Proposition 1]{Waldspurger} although no reference is given.
-It is also stated without reference in \cite[page 60]{Frechette}.
 For us this theorem is not suitable for computation since for any particular prime $p \nmid N$, we do not know if it is included or excluded in the \lq almost all\rq\ condition.
-In fact we shall prove this theorem with a more precise definition for the spaces $S_{k/2}(N,\chi,\phi)$.
+In fact we shall prove this theorem with a more precise definition for the spaces $S_{k/2}(N,\chi,F)$.

-From now on and for the rest of the paper we take the following as the definition of the space $S_{k/2}(N,\chi,\phi)$:
+From now on and for the rest of the paper we take the following as the definition of the space $S_{k/2}(N,\chi,F)$:

-We say that $f \in S_{k/2}^{\perp}(N,\chi)$ is {\em Shimura equivalent} to $\phi$ if $f$ belongs to the space $S_{k/2}(N,\chi,\phi)$.
+We say that $f \in S_{k/2}^{\prime}(N,\chi)$ is {\em Shimura equivalent} to $F$ if $f$ belongs to the space $S_{k/2}(N,\chi,F)$.

 \begin{thm} Shimura's decomposition in Theorem~\ref{thm:Shimura} holds with this new definition. \end{thm}